whisk3y3/WhisperGate/README.md

 1. **Authenticating credentials** (3s)
 2. **Verifying MFA** (7s) — a contextual notice appears: *"A verification request has been sent to your registered device.
 Please approve the prompt to continue."*
 3. **Uploading scan results** (14s)
-4. **Awaiting confirmation** (20s)
+4. **Awaiting confirmation** (20s+) — **holds indefinitely**

-This is the operator's working window.
-While the target watches the progress indicators, the operator can push MFA prompts, social engineer an approval, or extend the hold timer from the operator panel.

-Once the hold period expires (default 30s, operator-adjustable), the "Next" button appears and redirects to `https://m365.cloud.microsoft/apps`.
+The verification screen never auto-completes.
+The target sees the spinner and "Awaiting confirmation..." for as long as needed.
+This is the operator's working window:

+1. Credentials appear on the operator panel with Copy Username / Copy Password buttons
+2. The operator copies the credentials and pastes them into a real M365 login
+3. Microsoft sends an MFA push to the target's device
+4. The target approves the push (they're already primed by the on-screen MFA notice)
+5. Once the operator confirms successful authentication, they hit **Release Target** on the panel
+6. The target sees "Verification complete" and the Next button, which redirects to M365

+This gives the operator complete control over timing — no guessing, no race conditions, no premature release.

 ![Stage 4: Verifying](screenshots/stage3_verifying.png)